bUnit-dev/bUnit/docs/site/docs/test-doubles/mocking-httpclient.md

 This registers the mock `HttpClient` in bUnit's test context's `Services` collection, and then tells the mock that when a request is received for `/getData`, it should respond with the `new List<Data>{ ... }`, serialized as JSON.

 > [!TIP]
-> You can add addtional `RespondXXX` methods to the `MockHttpClientBunitHelpers` class to fit your testing needs.
+> You can add additional `RespondXXX` methods to the `MockHttpClientBunitHelpers` class to fit your testing needs.